-There are quite a few common words with irregular spellings that are more difficult to read using phonics rules.
+There are quite a few common words with irregular spellings that are more difficult to read using basic phonics rules.

 However, most irregular words contain some sounds that are represented by regular letters or regular groups of letters, and often these can give a clue as to what the word might be.